openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_iterable_collections.md

 }
 ```

-It is equivalent to the following while code:
+This is equivalent to the following while loop code:

 <!-- run -->